Husionn/Husionn/README.md

-Welcome to the Husionn's github profile
+Welcome to the Husionn(Hasan Hüseyin Emre)'s github profile

+He is an attendant to Ecole 42 Istanbul.

-Currently he is learning C programming language
+Right now, he is mainly learning C programming language.

-As soon as he feel himself comfortable with C, he will learn another languages.
+This profile is still in construction and improving day by day.

 Have a nice trip in profile..